bnwoods/bnwoods.github.io-old-/tutorials/Chef/2016-12-05-Custom-Cookbook-Generator-Walkthrough.md

 date: 2016-12-23 09:25:15
 tutorial-category: chef
 ---
-In this post, I plan to discuss how to create a custom cookbook generator using Pan by Echohack (<https://github.com/echohack/pan>).
+In this post, I plan to discuss how to create a custom cookbook generator using <a href="https://github.com/echohack/pan">Pan by Echohack</a>.
 While there are a few tutorials out there on how to make it work for YOU, I found that getting it to work as intended all while still allowing `delivery init` commands to work properly required a few extra steps.
 The intent is to bring it all together into one place.

 Before I get started, one walkthrough I found particularly helpful came from Chef's own <a href="https://gist.github.com/andy-dufour/3eb74ccdcd29e4c4afd1">Andy Dufour</a>.
 Follow his steps to get started with a basic cookbook generator.